geudde/attic-chest/pages/03.season-2/04.meeting-19/02.moth/docs.md

 Destructive flame within her breast
 Sinks like the Moth, and dies!

-[^1]: At the conclusion of Season 2, the Editors attributed this poem to Miss Flaxman, but the handwriting is clearly that of Anna Jane Vardill, as is the nom-de-plume.
+<span class="red">Note: At the conclusion of Season 2, the Editors attributed this poem to Miss Flaxman, but the handwriting is clearly that of Anna Jane Vardill, as is the nom-de-plume.</span>